 My best advice is once you are engaged, book your key wedding suppliers.
 Decide your preferred date/s.
 Then book your wedding venue, Marriage Celebrant and wedding photographer.

 When should the rest of your wedding suppliers be booked?
 To help, my Ultimate Wedding Planning Checklist can be downloaded free.
 This Wedding Checklist gives you a great idea of what suppliers you may need so you can book them in a timely manner.
-I am a full-time Brisbane based Marriage Celebrant and have developed this checklist based on feedback from couples I have married.
+I am a full-time Sydney based Marriage Celebrant and have developed this checklist based on feedback from couples I have married.

 If you are looking for an electronic To Do List or App Easy Weddings offers some great free tools.
 A broad range of wedding professionals’ profiles can be found on their site.